-More straws in the wind were provided by units making indents for »Flugzeugvernichtungsmittel« — incendiary charges for the destruction of aircraft forced down over enemy territory: II./JG 2 wanted 80 while KG 54 ordered 166 plus detonators.
+More straws in the wind were provided by units making indents for »Flugzeugvernichtungsmittel« — incendiary devices for the destruction of aircraft forced down over enemy territory: II./JG 2 wanted 80 while KG 54 ordered 166 sets of charges and detonators.

 A flurry of intelligence came in between 18.45 and midnight on 12 August.
 The first decrypt to be teleprinted to British commanders was a signal from Luftflotte 2’s Operations Officer, originating at 13.30 that afternoon:

 ADLER, probably FREIBURG, BRUSSELS, KARLSRUHE, HAMBURG, DARMSTADT, LEIPZIG: final decision follows by telephone.

 Bletchley’s analysts could only offer the conjecture that this related to “an important operational matter” and was a string of code-names (the overnight shift would add that they “may well be pseudonyms”; by October several Luftwaffe direction finding stations named after German cities were known).
 The document’s intended recipients were not known either although it was thought that I. Fliegerkorps might be amongst them.